ronbha7/possession-value-optimization/README.md

 ---

-## What Makes This Different
+## What Makes This Different:

-Most shot-prediction projects stop at accuracy: ROC-AUC, log loss, maybe calibration.
-This one goes further:

-- We **convert predictions into expected value** so every shot has a number in “points” that we can compare across types and contexts.
+- **Predictions become expected value** — each shot gets a number in points, comparable across shot type and context.
-- We **simulate policy**, not just a single scenario.
-We sweep thresholds and plot the tradeoff, then quantify uncertainty with bootstrap.
-That’s how you support a decision, not just a model card.
+- **Policy is simulated, not assumed** — thresholds are swept, the tradeoff is plotted, and bootstrap quantifies uncertainty.
+The output supports a concrete decision, not only a model card.
-- We **bridge modeling and strategy**: the same pipeline that trains the model also powers “what if we only reallocate when uplift > X?”
-That’s the difference between a one-off analysis and a reusable decision engine.
+- **Modeling and strategy share one pipeline** — the same code that trains the model also answers “what if we reallocate only when uplift > X?”
+So it doubles as a reusable decision engine.
 ---

 ## How to Run